HubSpot/BuckyServer/README.md

 If you need more customization, you can write a module:

 ### Modules

+There are a few of types of modules:

 - Logger
   Use to have Bucky log to something other than the console